Instructions and Help

 RNA-containing PDB files

-The list of PDB files is updated weekly (on Saturdays) to include all available RNA-containing PDB files.
-If you do not see a file, please let us know about it using the contact form.
-WebFR3D also includes several non-redundant lists of PDB files at various resolutions.
-More information about the non-redundant lists can be found on the non-redundant lists website and in the NAR 2009 paper.
-In the next updates of WebFR3D, these lists will be automatically updated on a weekly basis.
+The list of PDB files is updated weekly (on Wednesdays) to include all available RNA-containing PDB files.
+WebFR3D also includes several representative sets of PDB files at various resolutions.
+More information about the representative sets can be found on the representative set website and in the NAR 2009 paper.

 Geometric discrepancy is a measure of how similar RNA structures are.
 Higher geometric discrepancy corresponds to more dissimilar structures.
 Identical structures have discrepancy zero.
 Searches with high geometric discrepancy cutoffs take significantly longer than those with lower cutoffs.